ymoch/preacher/docs/user/scenario-structure.rst

       - ``{}``
       - The headers as a map of names to values.
     * - params
-      - :ref:`query-parameter`
+      - :ref:`url-parameter`
       - ``{}``
       - Parameters for the query string.

 .. note:: A request path can also contain query parameters like ``/path?foo=bar&spam=ham``.

-.. _query-parameter:
+.. _url-parameter:

-QueryParameter
+URL Parameter
-""""""""""""""
+"""""""""""""
-When given query parameters as a string, then it is regarded as a raw query string.
+When given URL parameters as a string, then it is regarded as a raw query string.

 .. code-block:: yaml